cd ..

 Net namespace:

 The Net namespace allows each container to have its own network interface and its own ports.
-To enable communication between containers, a pair of virtual interfaces is created: one responsible for the container’s interface (typically named eth0) and another responsible for an interface on the host, usually called veth (veth + a random identifier).
-These two interfaces are linked via the Docker bridge on the host, allowing communication between containers through packet routing.
+For communication between containers to be possible, a pair of virtual interfaces is created: one responsible for the container’s interface (usually named eth0) and another responsible for an interface on the host, usually called veth (veth + a random identifier).
+These two interfaces are connected via the Docker bridge on the host, allowing communication between containers through packet routing.

 Mnt namespace:

-It’s an evolution of chroot.
+It’s the evolution of chroot.
 With the Mnt namespace, each container can own its own mount point, as well as its root filesystem.
-It ensures that a process executing in one filesystem cannot access another filesystem mounted by a different Mnt namespace.
+It ensures that a process running in one filesystem cannot access another filesystem mounted by a different Mnt namespace.

 IPC namespace: